Insurance · June 05, 2024

 • You've set up a new social media advertising campaign, but a competing brand thinks you've copied their slogan.
 They may be able to sue your company over intellectual property rights.

 Handling all these areas of risk can be complex, especially if you're a smaller business without sufficient internal resources to stay constantly vigilant of all your liabilities.
-That's why it's important to realize the potential risks and take the right steps to protect your business.
+That's why understanding the potential risks can help you take the right steps to protect your business.

 Business liability insurance is interchangeably referred to as general liability insurance.
 In its most basic form, liability insurance helps provide a layer of protection for your business in the event of damages, personal injury or bodily injury at your place of business.